-But, if you do have to sell there are several options.
+But, if you do have to sell there are a couple of options.

 1) A trading day is held once a year as long as there is no current Share issue taking place.
 The third ever took place on 31/01/2019.
-The shares were first sold by BrewDog in 2009/10, so they are not that frequent.
+The shares were first sold by BrewDog in 2009/10, so Trading Days are not that frequent.
 You will typically pay 3% commission to the broker, and possible other costs.
-Non-UK residents and citizens may pay double this in fees.
+Non-UK residents and citizens may pay double this in fees, possibly much more.

 2) You can sell privately.

-The process is quite straightforward for sales below £1,000.01 as Stamp Duty is not involved.
+The process is quite straightforward for sales up to £1,000.00 as Stamp Duty is not involved.
 Above this level, it gets a bit more complicated as the seller has to effectively collect the buyers Stamp Duty payment, and pay it to HMRC to stamp the form.

-ComputerShare cannot transfer shares traded over £1,000 without the Stamp Duty having been paid.
-There are exceptions to this, but you must be absolutely sure you know what you are doing.
+ComputerShare cannot transfer shares traded with a value over £1,000 without the Stamp Duty having been paid.
+There are some exceptions to this, but you must be absolutely sure you know what you are doing.

 The slightest error in details on the ComputerShare Stock Transfer Form will cause it to be rejected.

 I have posted a guide on how to sell on the BrewDog Equity Punks Forum.